tarwn/lessthandot-hugo/blogs/content/posts/2011-06-03-do-you-still-use-sp_change_users_login.md

 ALTER USER UserName WITH LOGIN = UserName
 ```

-Let&#8217;s write some code and see how this all works
+Let's write some code and see how this all works

 First we are creating a new user named TestLogin